google/comprehensive-rust/src/ownership/copy-clone.md

 * Remove `Copy` from the `derive` attribute.
 The compiler error is now in the `println!` for  `p1`.
 * Show that it works if you clone `p1` instead.

+If students ask about `derive`, it is sufficient to say that this is a way to generate code in Rust at compile time.
+In this case the default implementations of `Copy` and `Clone` traits are generated.

 </details>